open-telemetry/opentelemetry.io/content/en/blog/2024/year-in-review.md

 ## Intriguing insights

-There are many statistics we can create about our project, but only some of them are worth sharing, because they are curious:
+Here are some of the most interesting statistics about the OpenTelemetry website:

 - The most changed content file is `content/en/docs/collector/_index.md` with 91 updates since the file was created.